Armadale CastleCurrently Closed

 - Family: £ 25.00, Family week ticket £ 45.00

 - Pre-booked groups of 10 or more: £ 6.95,

 - Local (resident within Sleat peninsula, proof required): £ 2.50

 - At Pier is the closest bus stop.

 - Can be reached on foot as well on a cycle.

 Love this?
-Explore the entire list of things to do in Armadale before you plan your trip.
+Explore the entire list of places to visit in Armadale before you plan your trip.